RichT-K/QRKeyCache/README.md

 Games will have themes related to the participating business.
 Non-business related games, public and private, may be created for other groups or organizations.

+The list of images in each game will continuously update to show the number of players that have found the image, the shortest time each image was found, the time remaining ... along with other data specific only to the player.

+The game will utilize OSM(Open Street Map) first, Google Map and Bing Map as secondary options.